DinoChiesa/Apigee-Proxy-Revision-Cleaner-Job/README.md

    - apigee.proxyrevisions.get
    - apigee.proxyrevisions.delete

    The Cloud Run job runs as a service account _with that role_  in the Apigee project.
    It uses the metadata endpoint in Google cloud to get an Access Token when it runs.

 2. The job is a nodejs program that runs in the cloud.
    You can specify the number of revisions to keep.
+It removes old undeployed sharedflows AND proxies.

 2. The setup script sets the schedule to whatever you prefer.
 See the [env.sh](./env.sh) file for the `SCHEDULE` variable.
 You can try using